laurGeo/data-dashboard/README.md

 # Milestone 2 Project - Data Dashboard
 This site is for those interested in data about wine.
-This dataset was obtained from Kaggle.
+This dataset was obtained from Kaggle(https://www.kaggle.com/zynicide/wine-reviews).
 It contains information about different wines, their origination, province, year.

 It also has interesting data such as reviews.
 Reviews contain user names and twitter handles.
 It is a dynamic dashboard, so users can get accurate up to date information in the click of a button.

 ## UX
+I chose to download the csv file of all the data, and importing that using dc.
 As this is a dashboard, i chose to use the template of a 'single page application'.

 This is because the point of the dashboard is so that a user can take one look at the screen and absorb the data that is there.
 I put 6 graphs on the screen, as this is a good number for a human to absorb information with.